dynatrace-extensions/dynatrace-extensions-vscode/docs/_documentation/cmd-create-dashboard.md

      <strong>📝 Note:</strong>
      <br/>
      Your dashboard will automatically be uploaded as part of the extension deployment.
-     This final step is offered in case you want an early preview of the data before your extension deployment.
+     This final step is offered in case you want an early preview of the asset before your extension deployment.
    </p>